Gliclazide for type 2 diabetes mellitus and maturity-onset diabetes of the young

-If your child feels dizzy or light-headed or faints, they may have had too much gliclazide.
-Give them a sugary drink and call an ambulance or take them to hospital straight away.
-Take the medicine containeror packaging with you, even if it is empty.
-This will be useful to the doctor.
+If your child feels dizzy or light-headed or faints, they may have had too much Gliclazide.
+Give them a sugary drink and call an ambulance or take them to hospital straight away if they do not recover immediately.
+Take the medicine container or packaging with you, even if it is empty.

 Other side-effects you need to know about

-- Your child may develop itchiness or a rash.
-Try applying a moisturising cream or itch relief cream.
-If this does not help, or your child develops small blisters, contact your doctor in case your child is allergic to gliclazide.
+Your child may develop itchiness or a rash.
+Try applying a moisturising cream or anti-itch cream.
+If this does not help, or your child develops small blisters, contact your doctor, in case your child is allergic to Gliclazide.

-- Gliclazide should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving gliclazide.
+- Gliclazide should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Gliclazide.